ricosjp/monolish/doc/contribution.md

 If the test fails, we share the result of gitlab CI on github issue.

-We want contributors to share their build and test environment on the issue, e.g. `OSS`, `Intel`, `NVIDIA`, etc.
+We want contributors to share their build and test environment on the issue, e.g. `MKL`, `OSS`, `NVIDIA`, etc.

 ### For RICOS member
 1. create an issue on github